chef-boneyard/chef-web-docs-2016/step_resource/step_resource_template_add_file_only_if_ruby.rst

 .. code-block:: ruby

-   template "/tmp/somefile" do
+   template '/tmp/somefile' do
-     mode '0644'
+     mode 00644
-     source "somefile.erb"
+     source 'somefile.erb'
      only_if do !
-File.exists?("/etc/passwd") end
+File.exists?('/etc/passwd') end
    end